DooberJaz/Moores-Mod/README.md

 **Resources** - Textures and texture assignment files, as well as any crafting recipes.
 Mostly in Json format so have fun with that!

 **.jar file** - Hopefully a downloadable file that will allow you to run my mod?
 Otherwise just get it at [this link](https://www.curseforge.com/minecraft/mc-mods/mooresmod), or get the modpack at this link *link pending*

+**.zip file** - The Modpack file created by CurseForge.
+Importing this zip into your own curseforge client will let you launch and play my mod exactly as I intended!
+(Additionally it is the most up to date file, I may have missed some bug fixes in this github repo)